Faculty

 Cimino is a fellow of the American College of Medical Informatics and the American College of Physicians and currently serves as president of the American College Medical Informatics.
 In 2006 he received the Medal of Honor from the New York Medical College and was elected to fellowship in the New York Academy of Medicine.
 In 2002 he received the President’s Award from the American Medical Informatics Association.
 In 2009, he received the Clinical Center Director’s Award for his work on BTRIS.

-Albert Fornace, MD
+Albert Fornace, M.D.

 Molecular Cancer Research Chair, Lombardi Comprehensive Cancer Center